 Thus, the DataOps/Snowpark integration cycle is as follows:

-The question is: How do we build, Test and Deploy Data Environments the same ways we do software while still keeping all the core software DevOps capabilities.
+The question is: How do we build, Test, and Deploy Data Environments the same way we do software while maintaining all the core software DevOps capabilities?

 Lastly, as described above, we are now using the Snowflake Object Lifecycle Engine alongside Snowpark to manage all the Snowflake objects that Snowpark needs to interact with.

-For more detail and technical information, you can watch the recording of this masterclass and connect with us here
+For more details and technical information, watch the recording of this masterclass and connect with us here.

 Ready to get started?